-Some Background: For several years now, Clayton has contributed backpacks filled with gifts for foster kids (those who are not in their homes for whatever reasons).
-Newberry County has a LOT of children in foster care.
+Some Background: For several years now at Christmas time, Clayton Memorial has worked with Newberry DSS to give gift bags filled with gifts (usually including a back pack) for foster kids, those who are not in their homes for some reason.
+Newberry County has historically had more than a few children in foster care.

 Foster kids are often in shelters.
 They are often taken out of their homes with just the clothes (or pajamas) on their backs, sometimes without even shoes.
-The DSS workers keep donated (usually used) clothes that may or may not fit!
+The DSS workers keep donated (usually used) clothes to use in if needed.
+These may or may not fit.

-Why backpacks?
-I worked on a project evaluation where we saw children in a shelter who had been given some clothes (as they had come with none) and carried them with them in plastic garbage bags – both had been given by the shelter.
-I feel that the backpack is their own territory, something where they can protect things that are special to them.
-DSS workers said that they are a good idea because the kids often have to move around and one even called it “Brilliant”!
-Note too that gifts cannot be wrapped – only put in bags.
-They can be put in backpacks (which can in turn be put into big bags to dress them up or just add decorative labels with the name of the child.
+Why do we give backpacks?
+A member of CMUU worked on a project evaluation where they saw children in a shelter who had been given some clothes (as they had come with none).
+They carried them with them in plastic trash bags given to them by the shelter.
+We feel that the backpack can be something that will be their own territory, something the children can use to protect things that are special to them.
+DSS workers say that backpacks are a good idea because the kids often have to move around.

 - Donated gifts for this project cannot be wrapped.
 They will be put in large festive gift bags.

 - The primary rule at DSS is that no used items are accepted for Christmas gifts.
 DSS does accept them as suppies for throughout the year, however.